Drizer909/GPTbook/real_time/Real-Time-Object-Detection-With-OpenCV/README.md

 # Real-Time Object Detection and Gesture Recognition

+> ⚠️ **IMPORTANT NOTICE**: This repository will be archived on `February 16, 2024`.
+Please fork or download before this date.

 A computer vision project that combines real-time object detection and hand gesture recognition using OpenCV and MediaPipe.

 ## Features